Skip to content

 When run without --yes (and without specific flags), the CLI prompts for:

-1. Project template — REST, DDD, CQRS, or Minimal
+1. Project template — REST or Minimal

 2. Package manager — pnpm, npm, yarn, or bun